Regulating and monitoring British Columbia’s marine finfish aquaculture facilities - 2019

 What happens during a fish health audit

 In BC, farm operators must follow a DFO-approved Health Management Plan (HMP).
-This plan outlines how the farm will manage biosecurity, water quality, medication treatment and other measures to maximize fish welfare.
+This plan outlines how the farm will manage biosecurity, water quality, medication treatment, and other measures to maximize fish health.
 Industry must monitor the health of their fish and report their findings to DFO.

 - Tissue collection: Tissue samples are taken on site and then sent to a laboratory accredited by the Standards Council of Canada and the American Association of Veterinary Laboratory Diagnosticians.

-- Lab analysis: The lab analyzes samples for specific viruses and health conditions of concern, including infectious salmon anaemia virus (ISA), Infectious Hematopoietic Necrosis virus (IHNv), and heart and skeletal muscle inflammation (HSMI).
+- Lab analysis: The lab analyzes samples for specific bacteria and viruses, and health conditions of concern, including infectious salmon anaemia virus (ISA), Infectious Hematopoietic Necrosis virus (IHNv), and heart and skeletal muscle inflammation (HSMI).

 - Review and publish results: Results are reviewed by DFO veterinarians and reported on DFO’s website

 Certain serious infectious diseases, such as ISA and IHNv, are listed under the Health of Animals Act.
 If found, they must be reported immediately to the Canadian Food Inspection Agency, which investigates and develops a plan to prevent the disease from spreading.

 How DFO inspects fish health at BC aquaculture sites